 Most health educators have at least a bachelor's degree, usually in an area related to health sciences.
 Classes in anatomy, biology, and specific medical issues are an important foundation for the field.
 If you want to improve your skills there are different options available, including campus based classes.
 Online health educator training courses are another good way to explore this field and retrain.

 - Professional Diversity: Health educators are found in medical facilities, public and private school systems, on legislative councils, on research teams, and in private consulting practices

 - Opportunities for Health Educators: Employment is projected to grow at 21% which is much faster than the national average for all occupations from 2012 to 2022

 - Trends Driving Employment: A few of the dominating trends that should give health educators and edge in the hiring market include a growing and aging population, new discoveries with respect to health education and the introduction of new technologies

-- Preferred Preparation: Health educators should graduate with a degree in health, health education, dietetics, or similar curriculum--a variety of continuing education opportunities exist to augment this base training
+- Preferred Preparation: Health educators who graduate with a degree in health, health education, dietetics, or similar curriculum may have a variety of continuing education opportunities to augment this base training

 - Worthwhile Profession: Health educators have an immeasurable impact on the development of their communities by encouraging safe practices and informing residents of potential hazards

 - Median Annual Salary: In May 2013, Health educators earned a median annual salary of $53,800 with top 10% making more than $87,770.